What You Need to Know if President Trump Deploys the Military or National Guard Troops to Your State

 2. The President can deploy troops to suppress an “insurrection,” “rebellion,” or “domestic violence” that prevents the execution of laws with or without the consent of the Governor.
 (The Insurrection Act, Title 10 USC §§ 251-55).
 (1)

-1. Invoking the Insurrection Act temporarily suspends the PCA and allows the President to deploy the military or National Guard to assist civilian authorities with law enforcement.
+1. Invoking the Insurrection Act temporarily suspends the PCA and allows the President to deploy the military or National Guard to assist civilian authorities with law enforcement, i.e., these troops can arrest, detain and engage in other law enforcement activities.

 The Trump administration alleged people damaged federal property and harmed federal agents in the midst of immigration raids in June of 2025.
-President Trump used 10 USC § 12406 to federalize California’s (CA) National Guard - at one point 4,000 National Guard members - for 60 days to protect federal personnel and property.
-The Trump administration also deployed 700 U.S. Marines to protect federal personnel, property, and functions, claiming he had inherent Constitutional power to do so (this executive branch theory has not been endorsed by the Courts).
+President Trump used 10 USC § 12406 to federalize and deploy California’s (CA) National Guard - at one point 4,000 National Guard members - to protect federal personnel and property for 60 days.
+The Trump administration also deployed 700 U.S. Marines to protect federal personnel, property, and functions, claiming he had the inherent Constitutional power to do so (this executive branch theory has not been endorsed by the Courts).
 The CA National Guard members and Marines comprised Task Force 51 (TF51).

 President Trump’s invocation of 10 USC § 12406 to patrol streets in a major city in support of routine law enforcement activities given the circumstances was unprecedented.

-Invocation of CA National Guard Troops Allowed by the Ninth Circuit For Now.
+Invocation of CA National Guard Troops Allowed by the Ninth Circuit in June of 2025.

-Governor Newsom and the State of California sued the Trump administration, challenging President Trump’s invocation of CA’s National Guard.
-A District Court (trial court) in California entered an order returning the National Guard to the command of Governor Newsom, but a Ninth Circuit Court of Appeals panel issued a preliminary decision staying that order, allowing the Trump administration to retain command of the CA National Guard.
+Governor Newsom and the State of California sued the Trump administration, challenging President Trump’s federalization of CA’s National Guard.
+A District Court (trial court) in California entered a Temporary Restraining Order (TRO) returning the National Guard to the command of Governor Newsom, but a Ninth Circuit Court of Appeals panel issued a decision (2) staying the TRO, allowing the Trump administration to retain command of the CA National Guard.
 The Ninth Circuit panel ruled President Trump was entitled to deference invoking § 12406 and federalizing the CA National Guard to execute the laws.
-This ultimate issue is on appeal in the Ninth Circuit Court of Appeals.
-(2)

 How military troops were deployed and whether their actions violated the PCA were not addressed on appeal in this case.

 Governor Newsom and the State of California also sued the Trump Administration claiming the actions of TF51 violated the PCA.
-After a three day trial, Judge Charles R. Breyer of the Northern District of California ruled that the Trump Administration willfully violated the PCA when the Department of Defense (DOD) systematically used armed soldiers (whose identity was often obscured by protective armor) and military vehicles to set up protective perimeters and traffic blockages, engage in crowd control and otherwise demonstrate a military presence in and around LA.
-(Newsom v.
-Trump, 25-cv-04870-CRB (9.2.25)).
-(3)
+After a three day trial, Judge Charles R. Breyer of the Northern District of California ruled (4) that the Trump Administration willfully violated the PCA when the Department of Defense (DOD) systematically used armed soldiers (whose identity was often obscured by protective armor) and military vehicles to set up protective perimeters and traffic blockages, engage in crowd control and otherwise demonstrate a military presence in and around LA.

 Deploying, ordering, training, or using the CA National Guard and any military troops from executing the law, which includes engaging in arrests, apprehensions, searches, seizures, security patrols, traffic control, crowd control, riot control, evidence collection, interrogation, or acting as informants.